 Example: "Of the 25 faculty eligible to vote on this action, 20 voted and 1 abstained.
 20 voters supported at least 1.0-step advancement.
 Of these, 8 supported at least 1.5-step advancement based on outstanding research, and 3 of those also supported 2.0-step advancement for outstanding teaching."

-Examples of good voting templates
+Examples of clear voting ballots